Dear readers of ADxS.org, please forgive the disruption.

 • Myofibril degeneration

-without stenosis of coronary arteries, brain diseases are a common cause of sudden cardiac death due to myofibril degeneration
+without stenosis of the coronary arteries, brain diseases are a common cause of sudden cardiac death due to myofibril degeneration

 • Lung and respiratory diseases16